It’s already on the menu in most coffee shops – and it’s now finding its way into smoothies, ice cream, baking and even beauty products.

 Now, we have the science to back it up.

-Matcha is also absolutely packed with antioxidants, which are skin’s best friend due to their ability to reduce damage to skin cells caused by environmental pollutions and UV rays.24
+Matcha is also absolutely packed with antioxidants, which are skin’s best friend due to their ability to help reduce damage to skin cells caused by environmental pollutions and UV rays.17

 OK, so this isn’t a health benefit exactly.
 But how often does something with this many health benefits feel like a treat?